mindbat/track2-functional/THE-CHAT-RETURNS.md

 ```
 => (load "/chatter/handler_test")

 nil

 => (in-ns 'chatter.handler-test)

 #<Namespace chatter.handler-test>
 ```

-In the `chatter.handler-test` namespace you can find a `simulate-conversation` function that provides an example of we can write a test that excercises our code in parallel.
+In the `chatter.handler-test` namespace you can find a `simulate-conversation` function that provides an example of we can write a test that exercises our code in parallel.

 ```